Cluster sizes in subcritical soft Boolean models: Proofs

 where \(C_6\) is given below in~\eqref{eq:MainThmLGupperConst}. \end{prop} \begin{proof} For large \(m\) by Lemma~\ref{lem:upperPowerfulVertex}

-To bound the remaining probability, we set \(\kappa=\frac{(\gamma \vee (1-\gamma))\zeta}{\log\beta_0 -\log \beta}\) and choose \(d(m)=\tfrac{m}{(\kappa\log m)^d}\) in \(I(d(m)^{1/d})\).
+To bound the remaining probability, we set \(\kappa=\frac{(\gamma \vee (1-\gamma))\zeta}{\gamma(\log\beta_0 -\log \beta)}\) and choose \(d(m)=\tfrac{m}{(\kappa\log m)^d}\) in \(\cI(d(m))\).
 We deduce, using Lemmas~\ref{lem:MainThmLGupperH} and~\ref{lem:MainThmLGupperI}

 for sufficiently large \(m\).
-It hence remains to bound the probability of \(G(m^{1/d})\cap I(m^{1/d})^c\) which then finishes \ref{stepD}.
-On this event, there exists some path of length at least \(\kappa \log(m)\) where no vertex of the path has mark smaller than \(s_m\).
+It hence remains to bound the probability of \(\calG(m)\cap \cF(m)^c\cap \cI(d(m))^c\) which then finishes \ref{stepD}.
+On this event, there exists some path of length at least \(\kappa \log(m)\) where no vertex of the path has ball volume larger than \(s_m\) or mark smaller than \(s_m^{-1/\gamma}\), respectively.
 Hence, by~\eqref{eq:pathsBoundI}

 Using again Mecke's equation and the skeleton strategy~\eqref{eq:pathsBoundII} once more, we infer

 where we performed the same calculations as above in~\eqref{eq:MainThmLGupperHInBetweenL} to~\eqref{eq:MainThmLGupperHResult1} to bound the integral.
 Since \(\beta<\beta_0\), we have by our choice of \(\kappa\)